sampsyo/home/_drafts/vlsd.md

 In the same way a couch or a toaster could be built with debondable adhesives [to make recycling easier at the end of its life][debond], the idea is to build MCMs with a debondable process.

 In the real world, MCM packaging uses a *bonding* process to attach chiplets to a silicon interposer.
-I like to imagine the world’s tiniest soldering iron (at, say, a 10&nbsp;µm pitch) attaching the bumps on each chiplet to the corresponding pad on the interposer.
+I like to imagine the world’s tiniest soldering iron (at, say, a 10&nbsp;&mu;m pitch) attaching the bumps on each chiplet to the corresponding pad on the interposer.
 In our imaginary world of silicon recycling, the idea is to (somehow) make this bonding process reversible.
-We build the MCM in the same way, but we design the bonding process in a way that makes it possible to undo the tiny, metaphorical soldering job.
+We build the MCM in the same way, but we design the bonding process that makes it possible to undo the tiny, metaphorical soldering job.
 By applying heat, lasers, some magical solvent, or a combination of the three, the chiplets break free from the interposer---and both are undamaged, ready to be bonded again in a new product.

 In a hypothetical world with silicon recycling, when you upgrade your phone and send your old one off for recycling, the recycler doesn’t just recover the precious metals from the case, PCBs, and screen.
 They also take the MCM at the heart of the machine, debond all its chiplets, and put them up for sale on a marketplace for second-hand silicon.
 Your smartphone’s chiplets may go into a next-generation smartphone, coupled with some brand-new chiplets that differentiate it, or they may go downmarket into a camera or a microwave.

-## Reversible Packaging is Only a Fantasy (For Now)
+## Reversible Packaging is a Fantasy (For Now)

 The problem with this vision is that it is science fiction.
 In the real world, bonding is irreversible---there is no way to safely disassemble an MCM and recover working chiplets.

 I am *very far* from an expert on bonding and packaging---I base this conclusion only on a reasonably thorough literature search that turned up no indication that anyone is even working on reversible bonding for MCMs.
-The closest thing appears to be [*temporary bonding*][montmeat] technologies, which which are useful *during* the manufacturing process.
+The closest thing appears to be [temporary bonding][montmeat] technologies, which which are useful *during* the manufacturing process.
 For example, [some technologies][ibm] temporarily bond chiplets to silicon or glass *carriers* while processing them; then, IR lasers debond the silicon (avoiding any mechanical force) before packaging.
 The final MCM uses a permanent bond.